RolandD19/zrsv/README.md

 # ZERO Sievert Tables and Guides

 These tables should help the loot goblin min/maxing player.
-I focus on value per inventory cell rather than weight.
+I focus on value per inventory cell rather than weight (see tips on dropping loot below).

 Item tables (with value per Inventory cell):
 - [Loot items](docs/bimr.md) - Various loot items, sorted value value per cell (not in tables below)